Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Ample hypersurfaces

 by Stokes; passing to the limit and using \eqref{eq:energy-defect-2} yields $\mu_z(u) = 0$, a contradiction (we could have used a similar integral argument, appealing to the right hand side of \eqref{eq:energy-defect-1}, for interior points). \end{proof}

 Let's look at a slightly more complicated situation:

-\begin{lemma} In \eqref{eq:bubbling}, the bubble is necessarily a sphere bubble, attached at a point $z \in S$ where at least one sprinkle is located (in particular, disc bubbling is impossible).
+\begin{lemma} In \eqref{eq:bubbling}, the bubble is necessarily a sphere bubble, attached at a point $z \in S$ where at least one sprinkle is located.
 The limiting map $u$ satisfies \eqref{eq:constraints-2} except at $z$, where we instead have

 \end{lemma}